fortin-alex/peoples-anthem/README.md

 A project using facial recognition and a raspberry pi's camera to identify a person and play their favorite music.

-The project provides an easy to setup configuration, with Docker -- taking care of all dependencies, including pre-compiled `torch` wheels optimized for the raspberry py.
+The project provides an easy to setup configuration, with Docker -- taking care of all dependencies, including pre-compiled `torch` wheels optimized for the raspberry pi.

 ## Requirements